myspotontheweb/terraform-layers-demo/README.md

 ### Create a github Personal Access Token

-Following the Github intructions create a Personal access token
+We'll need a Github PAT in order to setup webhooks for each workspace, in order to detect commits in the source repo(s) Follow this documentation

 * https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

-with the following permissions
+The token will need the following permissions:

 | Permission | Access         |